NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

 Preference for Most Specific Prefix
 """""""""""""""""""""""""""""""""""

-Regardless any local preference, path length or any other attributes, BGP will always prefer the most specific prefix that is announced.
-Again, this is an important feature, but creates the possibility for almost any network to attract someone else's traffic by announcing an overlapping more specific.
+Regardless any local preference, path length or any other attributes, when building the forwarding table, the router will always select most specific IP prefix available.
+This behaviour is important, but creates the possibility for almost any network to attract someone else's traffic by announcing an overlapping more specific.

 .. figure:: img/hijack-more-specific.*
     :align: center